-Over 4,500 driving tests did not go ahead between April 2015 and March 2015 because people either did not take the right documents with them or took an unsuitable car.
+On average, over 4,500 driving tests a year do not go ahead because people either did not have the right documents with them or took an unsuitable car.

-Not only will your dreams of being able to drive later that day be dashed, but you’ll also have to have again for another test.
+Not only will your dreams of being able to drive later that day be dashed, but you’ll also have to apply again for another test.